 - 1. What type of inner-city transport is used to get around? - a.
-Schools will use coach services; primarily 22 to 51 seats per vehicle. - 2.
-What type of bedding and hotels will our group use? - All group members sleep in individual beds.
+Schools will use motorcoach services; primarily 22 to 51 seats per vehicle. - What type of bedding and hotels will our group use? - a.
+All group members sleep in individual beds.
 Most rooms hold two or three single beds.
 3 and 4-star hotel class properties are available; 4-star is recommended. - 3.
 Do we need to bring an interpreter? - a.
 No. Each group is partnered with a Chinese National Guide fluent in both Chinese as well as English.
 This guide is with you upon your arrival in China and stays with you until your departure. - 4.
 Will our group get to meet any specialists on culture or history? - a.
 Yes.
 Within each region, specialty guides are partnered with your school to give instruction on history and culture.
 The Guides are with you for brief periods when visiting specific sites. - 5.
 What happens in the event of an emergency?
 Is there a local establishment that will help us? - a.
 VIE works with an accredited, accountable agency within China which is a leading specialist.
 All precautions and emergency procedures are set well in advance of travel.
 Emergency protocols are established and 24-hour ground service is available in the event of any emergency. - 6.
 How much spending money should my students bring? - a.
 Group members should bring spending money for souvenirs, evening activities, gratuities and extra incidentals.
 Group members should bring enough money to cover their meals on Days 1, 2 and 13 as not all airlines include complimentary meals.
-A suggested minimum amount is £200 per pupil. - 7.
+A suggested minimum amount is \$300/£200 per pupil. - 7.
 What types of evening activities are available for my students? - a.
 Evening activities can include a variety of events up to and including a Kung Fu Show, the Peking Opera Show, Tang Dynasty Show, West Lake Impressions as well as others.
 Your local China guide will discuss possibilities with you upon arrival within China.
 All extra activities may be booked at that time. - 8.
 What is the currency used in China? - a.
 The official currency in mainland China is the Renminbi (RMB) or "People's currency."
 The basic unit is the yuan (also known as 'Kuai'), which equals 10 jiao (or 'mao'), which is then divided into 10 fen.
 Paper currency comes in 1, 2, 5, 10, 20, 50 and 100 yuan notes, paper jiao comes in denominations of 1, 2 and 5.
 There are also 1 and 2 fen notes, but these are rarely used as their purchasing power is almost zero.
-As for coins, there are 1 yuan, 1 and 5 jiao, and 1, 2 and 5 fen (again, the fen coins are basically useless).
+As for coins, there are 1 yuan, 1 and 5 jiao, and 1, 2 and 5 fen (again, the fen coins are basically useless). - 9.
+What are standard gratuities for trips to China? - a.
+RMB 20 35 per person, per day to the national guide